 Is this Kill Me, Heal Me

-he Was Pretty?
+or She Was Pretty?

 Through everything, actor Siwon had me laughing out loud with his many antics; he was my favorite character by far.
 When they neutralized him in episode 12 I honestly never re-captured my original interest in the development of this story.
 It was kind of refreshing that not just one but TWO men fell in love with a woman with a burning red rash all over her cheeks and I thought the writers might branch that story out, but they were so not concerned with the issue that they didn't even call her skin condition by its proper name.
 They had an opportunity to teach people about this common skin condition but instead they simply put makeup on her eventually and it looked to magically disappear.
 When will Korean dramas finally wake up and realize they don't have to create fantasy elements in romantic comedies to make them successful, but can deal with characters' real emotions and situations realistically instead?